 The minimal $m$ such that $\widetilde{M}$ is $m$-regular is called the Castelnuovo-Mumford regularity of $\widetilde{M}$, and it is denoted by ${\rm reg}(\widetilde{M})$.
 We also set ${\rm reg}(M) = {\rm reg}(\widetilde{M})$. \end{definition}

-In order to present our main observation in this section, we need to recall some necessary notions, following the lines of \cite{CMD}.
-Let $C = \{f=0\} \subset \mathbb{P}^{2}_{\mathbb{C}}$ be reduced plane curve.
+In order to present the main observation of this section, we recall some necessary notions, following the lines of \cite{CMD}.
+Let $C = \{f=0\} \subset \mathbb{P}^{2}_{\mathbb{C}}$ be a reduced plane curve.
 Consider the following submodule of Koszul-type relations ${\rm KR}(f)$, i.e., this is the submodule of ${\rm AR}(f)$ generated by the following obvious relations of degree $d-1$, namely

 Define and

 If ${\rm mdr}(f) < d-1$ then ${\rm mdr}_{e}(f) = {\rm mdr}(f)$, and this situation occurs, for instance, if our curves are free. \begin{definition} For a reduced polynomial $f \in S_{d}$ we define \begin{enumerate} \item the coincidence threshold as